 § 410-5.
 Applicability.

 These LID regulations apply to all new development and redevelopment that are not exempt under the Town of Winchendon LID Bylaw.
 Projects within the jurisdiction of the LID Bylaw must have received a LID permit from the LID Authority in accordance with the permit procedures and requirements defined in Article II of these regulations before any site disturbance or construction begins.
 For projects and/or activities within the jurisdiction of the LID Authority, the specific application submission requirements, public notices, and fees of that board shall govern.
-The contents of the LID management plan, operation and maintenance requirements, and LID review fee, (under § 410-17, § 410-18 and § 410-10) of these regulations must also be met.
+The contents of the LID management plan, operation and maintenance requirements, and LID review fee (under § 410-17, § 410-18 and § 410-10) of these regulations must also be met.

 ARTICLE II